maxsharman/Portfolio-Projects/README.md

 # Portfolio Projects

 Hi, I’m Max
-I love building interactive data visualisations that make data come alive.
+I enjoy building interactive data visualisations that make data come alive.
 Here you’ll find some of my favorite projects, from Formula 1 race analytics to labour market insights, all created to explore data in engaging and meaningful ways.

 My portfolio includes examples of data & research projects.